Germany repatriates women and children with links to IS | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Women and children with links to the so-called Islamic State have been brought back to Germany.
-They are being held in custody.
+Eight women with ties to the Islamic State have been brought back to Germany and held in custody.
+More than 20 children have also returned, but it is "the mothers who will have to answer for their acts," Heiko Maas said.

 Germany's Foreign Minister Heiko Maas said the repatriated women with links to the so-called Islamic State will have to 'answer for their acts'